 - Once you have completed your FIT2WORK international criminal history check you will be given a reference number so that outside authorities (in this case AHPRA) can look at the report.

 - You can apply for your Fit2Work online.

 - This will cost £34

 - It will be sent directly from the NMC to AHPRA once you have completed it

 A requirement from AHPRA is that some of your documents are signed by an authorised person, if they are not an original.
 I paid £100 for all of my documents to be signed by a Notary of Public, however depending where you go will depend what you are charged.
-Since completing my application I have found out that your local court can do this for free.
+Since completing my application I have found out that your local court and maybe the bank can do this for free.
 You might want to check that out first.
 The following documents will need to be certified: